needle-tools/usd-viewer/README.md

-# Hello, and welcome to Glitch!
+# Hello, and welcome to Glitch
-Updates to your code will instantly deploy and update live.
+This is a basic static HTML starter project you can build on however you like.
+Noo need to save.
+Updates to your code will deploy instantly, as you'll see in the preview pane.
+You can upload assets like images or audio in `assets` to the left.
+Stylesheets and JavaScript live in the `public` folder.
+The rest is up to you and your imagination!

-## Your Project
+## What's in this project?

 ← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.

-← `index.html`: Where you'll write the content of your website.
+← `index.html`: This is the main HTML page for your site.

 ← `public/style.css`: CSS files add styling rules to your content.